 Keysight Technologies is refreshing its executive ranks.
 The company said on Friday that Satish Dhanasekaran had taken over as vice president of its communications solutions group, which sells equipment for testing wireless devices, internet infrastructure, and aerospace applications.

-Mr. Dhanasekaran, who helped build Motorola's first generation of smartphones, joined the test equipment firm in 2006.
-He worked his way to lead the marketing team for its microwave and communications division.
-Before the recent promotion, he managed Keysight's wireless devices and operations unit, overseeing the company's 5G efforts.
+Dhanasekaran, who worked on Motorola's first generation of smartphones, joined the test equipment firm in 2006.
+He led the marketing team for its microwave and communications division.
+Before the promotion, he managed Keysight's wireless devices and operations unit, overseeing the company's 5G technologies.

 On Friday, the company also appointed Marie Hattar as the first chief marketing officer at Keysight, the former test equipment division of Agilent Technologies.
 She held the same role at her previous employer, Ixia.
 Keysight acquired the company, whose software tools probe wireless networks, for $1.6 billion in January.